damienbelveze/first_steps_zotero/first_steps_zotero.md

         ![](images/note_with_reference.png)

-    (page number is manualy added, this cannot be managed by Zotero)  `
+    (page number is manually added, this cannot be managed by Zotero)  `

     )
   } else send.clear()